open-metadata/OpenMetadata/openmetadata-docs/content/v1.3.x/connectors/ingestion/workflows/data-quality/tests.md

 * `sqlExpression`: SQL expression
 * `strategy`: one of `ROWS` or `COUNT`
-* `threshold`: and integerer defining the threshold above which the test should fail (default to 0 if not specified)
+* `threshold`: and integer defining the threshold above which the test should fail (default to 0 if not specified)

 **Behavior**